-This Pot Roast recipe is braised in a delicious red wine sauce with potatoes and carrots.
-Seared on the stove then slow-roasted in the oven and simple to make, it's the perfect comfort food recipe for the whole family.
+This Red Wine Pot Roast is fork-tender and braised in a delicious sauce alongside potatoes and carrots.
+Roasted in the oven and simple to make, this beef roast is the ultimate comfort food for the whole family.

 Pot roast is a classic comfort food most of us have enjoyed many times.
 It's a delicious and flavorful recipe that is surprisingly easy to make.
 Make this for the family to enjoy next Sunday night.

 Chuck roast is seared on the stove and then slow-roasted in the oven with vegetables, seasonings and a red wine sauce.
 The roast is hearty, full of flavor and perfectly tender.
-This recipe is perfect for cold nights.
-If you are a fan of roast dinners, you will also love my Dutch Oven Whole Chicken and Potatoes, Easy Roasted Cornish Hens and Steak and Onion Pie.
+This recipe is perfect to enjoy on cold nights.
+If you are a fan of roast dinners, you will also love my Chicken and Potatoes in Dutch Oven, Easy Spatchcock Cornish Hens and Steak and Onion Pie.

 - Comfort food.
-This Dutch oven red wine braised pot roast is the definition of comfort food.
+This Dutch oven red wine braised pot roast is the definition of cozy food.
 It's perfect for cold winter nights and large family dinners.
-If you love this you will also love my Dutch Oven Short Rib Ragu.
+If you love this you will also love my Braised Short Rib Ragu.

 - Easy to make.
 This beef pot roast recipe is super simple to make, requires staple ingredients and is very hands-off.

 - Flavorful and filling.
-After cooking for hours, the roast is super tender (falls apart) and is loaded with delicious flavor.
+After cooking for hours, you'll have a nice tender roast (falling apart) that is loaded with delicious flavor.

 🥘Ingredients and Substitutions

-- Chuck roast- I highly recommend using a chuck roast when making pot roast as it is a tough cut of meat that works best when braising.
+- Chuck roast.
+I highly recommend using a beef chuck roast when making pot roast as it is a tough cut of meat that works best when braising.
 Round roasts (top round or bottom round) or rump roasts also work for this recipe.

-- Red wine- use a wine that you enjoy drinking for this recipe.
+- Red wine.
+Use a dry red wine that you enjoy drinking for this recipe.
 I typically use a Cabernet Sauvignon or Pinot Noir.

 See the recipe card below for quantities and remaining ingredients.

 - Omit the red wine if you prefer not to cook with wine.
-I think the wine adds a great depth of flavor but just add another cup of beef broth instead.
+The wine adds a great depth of flavor but just add another cup of beef broth instead.

 - Make gravy from the broth.
 I typically serve this dish as is, but if you prefer a thicker sauce, you can make gravy.
-Melt 2 tablespoons of butter over medium heat in a small saucepan and whisk in 2 tablespoons of flour.
+Melt 2 tablespoons of butter over medium heat in a saucepan and whisk in 2 tablespoons of flour or cornstarch.
 Slowly pour in 1 cup of the pan drippings and continue to whisk until thickened.

-- Season and sear the chuck roast in a hot pan on all sides.
+Step 1: Season and sear all sides of the roast until browned.
 (Make sure to remove it from the fridge at least 30 minutes before searing).
-Once browned on all sides, remove it from the pot.
+Remove it from the pot.

-- Sauté the onion for a few minutes.
-Add the tomato paste, garlic and Worcestershire sauce to the pot.
+Step 2: Cook the onion for a few minutes.
+Add the tomato paste, garlic and Worcestershire sauce.

-- Braise in the oven for 1 ½ hours.
+Step 4: Braise in the oven for 1 ½ hours.
 Add the veggies and cook for another 1 ½ hours.
-The meat should be tender and fall apart.
+The meat should be tender and falling apart.

 Pot roast consists of a big, tough cut of meat (typically a more affordable cut) that is seared and then slow-braised with vegetables in a delicious broth.
 It should be fall-apart tender when done cooking.